-Any program that guarantees you will earn $1000 every day, on autopilot and for the rest of your life is naturally going to attract my attention.
+Any program that guarantees earnings of $1000 every day, on autopilot and for the rest of your life is naturally going to attract your attention.

-Those are the rather bold promises made on automatedcashcloud.com, a website that will either set your alarm bells ringing or make you think that you have finally found the ONE program that can throw you a financial lifeline.
+Those are the bold claims made on automatedcashcloud.com, a website that will either set your alarm bells ringing or make you think that you have finally found the one program that can throw you a financial lifeline.

-So I decided to take a closer look at Automated Cash Cloud to see if it really is a genuine and hands-free way of earning cash on the Internet.
+So I decided to take a closer look at Automated Cash Cloud to see if it really is a genuine and hands-free way of earning an income from home on the Internet.

 Automated Cash Cloud Overview